Bookah0/ribbit/README.md

 # Ribbit
-A small React project built as part of a school assignment.
-The focus was on learning the basics of JavaScript, React, and CSS (with minimal HTML).
+A simple local Reddit clone.
+A React project built as part of a school assignment.
+The focus was on learning the basics of JavaScript, React, CSS and HTML.

 ## Tech Stack
 - JavaScript